Conceptual structure and the growth of scientific knowledge: S1. Materials and Methods

+Our networks are bipartite, consisting of both concept nodes and article nodes.
+We conducted our analysis on the concept nodes after projecting the bipartite graph onto the concept layer.
+We weighted the edges of our network using a common approach, ensuring that the concept networks derived from the bipartite network retained the information of the original bipartite structure.
+To do this, we weighted the projection of the bipartite graph \( B \) onto the concept node sets using the ``collaboration weighted projection'' method \citep{Newman_2001, Kojaku_2018}.
+The weight \( W(u, v) \) of an edge between two concept nodes \( u \) and \( v \) in the projected network is calculated as follows:

+where, \( u \) and \( v \) are concept nodes, and \( k \) indexes the article nodes in the bipartite structure. \( d_k \) denotes the degree of the article node \( k \), which is the number of concepts to which the article is connected.
+The term \( \delta_{u}^{k} \) is 1 if the article node \( k \) is connected to the concept node \( u \) in the bipartite graph, and 0 otherwise.
+This results in a weighted projection where the concepts are more strongly connected if they are shared by a larger number of articles, with the connection strength adjusted by the number of concepts associated with each article.

-\subsection{S1.3 Detection of Core/Periphery Structures}
+\subsection{S1.4 Detection of Core/Periphery Structures}

-To identify core/periphery structures within our concept networks, we used an algorithm developed by Kojaku and Masuda (\citeyear{kojaku2017}).
-We selected this algorithm because it is designed for the analysis of large-scale networks and is capable of detecting multiple core/periphery structures within a single network.
-The algorithm extends Borgatti and Everett's (\citeyear{borgatti2000}) widely-used approach (which identifies a single core/periphery structure within a network) by allowing for the detection of multiple core-periphery structures.
+To identify core/periphery structures within our concept networks, we utilized the KM-ER algorithm developed by Kojaku and Masuda (\citeyearpar{kojaku2017}).
+This algorithm was selected based on its suitability for large-scale networks and its ability to identify multiple core/periphery structures within a single network.
+Our choice of algorithm was also reinforced by a qualitative assessment: the KM-ER algorithm consistently yielded core/periphery structures that were topically coherent and substantively meaningful, outperforming other methods we considered.
+This approach extends the widely-used single core/periphery structure detection method of Borgatti and Everett (\citeyearpar{borgatti2000}), (which identifies a single core/periphery structure within a network) by allowing for the detection of multiple core/periphery structures.

 In this section, we provide a brief overview of the algorithm; additional details are given in the original paper \citep{kojaku2017}.
 Given a graph $G$ with $N$ nodes and $M$ edges, let \textbf{A} = ($A_{ij}$) be an adjacency matrix, wherein $A_{ij} = 1$ when node $i$ and $j$ share an edge and $A_{ij} = 0$ otherwise.
 Further, let $\mathbf{x} = (x_{1},x_{2},...,x_{N})$ represent a vector of length $N$, where node $i$ is a periphery node if $x_{i} = 0$ and a core node if $x_{i} = 1$.
 An idealized core/periphery structure is defined as a network wherein each core node is adjacent to all other core and periphery nodes, and each periphery node is adjacent to all core nodes and not adjacent to any periphery nodes.
 To extend this notion to multiple core/periphery structures, let $C$ be the number of core/periphery structures and $\mathbf{c} = (c_{1},c_{2},...,c_{N})$ be a vector of length $N$, where $c_{i} \in \{1,2,\ldots , C\}$ indexes core/periphery structures that include node $i$.
 Overlap is prohibited, such that each node $i$ is associated with only one core/periphery structure, and is either assigned to the core or periphery (but never simultaneously both) within that structure.
 The corresponding adjacency matrix, $\mathbf{B} (\mathbf{c,x})$, is defined as follows